-Gareth Malone is a choral conductor and broadcaster, best known for his TV programme The Choir, and hit YouTube series, Great British Home Chorus, in which he introduces people to choral singing.
+Gareth Malone is a choral conductor and broadcaster, with a deep passion for introducing people to choral singing.

-As well as The Choir, he has also presented television series including Gareth Malone Goes to Glyndebourne and was one of the judges on Pitch Battle in 2017.
+Malone famously presented The Choir, alongside other television series including Gareth Malone Goes to Glyndebourne.
+He was also one of the judges on Pitch Battle in 2017.

 Gareth Malone was born on 9 November 1975.
-His family is of Irish descent and grew up with his father, James, who worked as a bank manager, and his mother, Sian, who worked in the civil service.
+His family is of Irish descent, and he grew up with his father James, a bank manager, and his mother Sian, who worked in the civil service.

 The Military Wives Choir went on to perform at the Royal British Legion’s Festival of Remembrance and their recording of Paul Mealor’s song ‘Wherever You Are’ ended up becoming Christmas Number 1 in 2011.

-Since then, Gareth has brought his love of choral singing to other TV shows – including The Choir: Sing while you work and The Choir: Gareth’s Best in Britain – and is now involved in a new series called The Choir: Singing For Britain, helping the nation combat their lockdown blues and writing songs with NHS heroes during the coronavirus pandemic.
+Since then, Gareth has brought his love of choral singing to other TV shows – including The Choir: Sing while you work and The Choir: Gareth’s Best in Britain – and was most recently involved in a series called The Choir: Singing For Britain, helping the nation combat their lockdown blues and writing songs with NHS heroes during the coronavirus pandemic.
 For the latter, he received over 15,000 applications in just 48 hours.

 “As I spent more time [at the school], we laughed and they were silly.
 They were badly behaved.
 They were regular kids.
 Actually, I don’t think the series is about Grenfell, really.
 It’s about young people, their lives and aspirations and how you deal with bad things happening to you.”

-Gareth’s latest album, Music For Healing, is inspired by his work with those who were impacted by the Grenfell Tower fire.
-Its aim is to express, through music, the “essential role that the natural rhythms of time play in the process of healing and restoration”.
+Music For Healing was inspired by Malone’s work with those impacted by the Grenfell Tower fire.
+Its aim, Malone has said, was to express, through music, the “essential role that the natural rhythms of time play in the process of healing and restoration”.

-The album, which he hopes will “bring peace and tranquillity into the homes of those who have endured hardships”, was born after the choirmaster went through a number of personal challenges in 2018.
+The album was born after the choirmaster went through a number of personal challenges in 2018.
 As his wife was expecting their third child, his grandfather passed away – but during this time, Malone says, music-making took on a therapeutic quality.

-The choirmaster and pianist performed two tracks from the album – ‘January’ and ‘December’ – at October’s Classic FM Live.
+The choirmaster and pianist performed two tracks from the album – ‘January’ and ‘December’ – at Classic FM Live in October 2019.